 Our involvement in OSNAP is in understanding the fluid dynamics relating variations in circulation and forcing to the subpolar North Atlantic to the overturning circulation downstream.
 This work involves the use of an adjoint model to explore sensitivity of the overturning to upstream forcing and circulation anomalies.
 This is part of the UK-OSNAP consortium funded by NERC.

-This approach gives us three highly desirable properties:
+GEOMETRIC gives us three highly desirable properties:

 - It reproduces the correct dimensional growth rate for the Eady model of baroclinic instability, for which there is an exact mathematical solution.